Things to consider before boarding your pet

 Reduce Stress

 A pet is a member of your family.
 Boarding an animal can be stressful for both the pet and the owner.
-Pets are great at sensing stress so when you drop off your pet remain calm and leave quickly.
+Pets are great at sensing stress, so when you drop off your pet, remain calm and leave confidently.

 Things to pack before boarding your pet